 The combination of color adjustments, shifts, and overlays really brings a pastel style effect to your images.

 In order to emulate a certain look, it helps to work from references.
 The technique is similar to finding reference targets for skin tones, but applied to creating a particular look instead.

 First, find a collection of images that you like.
 I suggest doing this casually: when you see something you like by another photographer online, save it!
 Add these photos to your Lightroom catalog.

 When you adjust your own image, you'll try to match the target percentages.
-Do the adjustment by eye first, to get things relatively close, then tweak the settings until they are the same as your reference.
-Your picture might not look the way you want even if the values match, however, so after you've adjusted your picture evaluate again to decide if anything needs further adjustment to get it just right.
+Do the adjustment by eye first, to get things relatively close, and then tweak the settings until they are the same as your reference.
+Your picture might not look the way you want even if the values match, however, so after you've adjusted it, evaluate it again to decide if anything needs further adjustment to get it just right.